When is The Mandalorian Season 2 coming out? Release date, trailer, more | Dexerto.com

 Release date

-Disney has confirmed The Mandalorian Season 2 will be released in October.
-This date has been locked in, following chief executive Bob Chapek revealing the show won’t be delayed despite the ongoing global pandemic.
+Disney has confirmed The Mandalorian Season 2 will be released on October 30 on Disney+.
+This date has been locked in, following chief executive Bob Chapek revealing that the show won’t be delayed despite the ongoing global pandemic.

 The second season is expected to air in the same style as the premiere eight episodes.
 That means The Mandalorian fans will have to watch week-to-week for each part following the first Mandalorian Season 2 release date.